Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 Make Model Picklable
 ^^^^^^^^^^^^^^^^^^^^
-It's very likely your code is already picklable, so you don't have to do anything to make this change.
+It's very likely your code is already `picklable <https://docs.python.org/3/library/pickle.html>`_, so you don't have to do anything to make this change.
 However, if you run distributed and see an error like this:

 .. code-block:: bash